anphonic/ej2-aspnetmvc-docs/src/charts/accumulation-chart/pyramid.md

 ## Size

-The size of the pyramid chart can be customized by using the  `width` and `height` properties.
+The size of the pyramid chart can be customized by using the  `Width` and `Height` properties.

 {% aspTab template="chart/accumulation-charts/pyramid/size", sourceFiles="size.cs" %}